Self-Consistent Grain Depletions and Abundances II: Effects on strong-line diagnostics of extragalactic H II regions: Conclusions

-The above paragraphs summarise the main conclusions borne from this study.
-Some additional caveats must be included to provide a complete picture: \begin{enumerate} \item Sulfur depletion: Since this depletion pattern was developed for H\,{\sc i} regions, the depletion pattern of Sulfur may be an overestimation for H\,{\sc ii} regions.
-However, sulfur being an important coolant affects the thermal balance of the gas and consequently the emission line ratios of other ions. \item At low values of $F_*$, some depletion scale factors in the pattern described by \cite{2009ApJ...700.1299J} attain values above unity.
-However, it is not physical for the abundance of any element to increase from its initial value. \end{enumerate}
+The above paragraphs summarize the main conclusions borne from this study.
+Some additional caveats must be included to provide a complete picture: \begin{enumerate} \item Sulfur depletion: Since this depletion pattern was developed for H\,{\sc i} regions, the depletion pattern of sulfur may not be an accurate estimation for H\,{\sc ii} regions.
+However, sulfur being an important coolant affects the thermal balance of the gas and consequently the emission line ratios of other ions. \item At low values of $F_*$, some depletion scale factors in the pattern described by Jenkins09 attain values above unity.
+However, it is not physical for the abundance of any element to increase from its initial value.
+The present study avoids this unphysical issue by defaulting the depletion scale factors to 1, if the calculation according to Jenkins09 rises above unity at $F_*=0$.
+For sulfur, the overestimated abundance could originate from the contamination from \hii\ regions along the sight lines used to measure the sulfur abundances in the H\,{\sc i} gas. \end{enumerate}